Lukman-01/Smart-Contract-Applications/README.md

 Each smart contract in this repository has undergone rigorous testing to ensure functionality and security:

 - **Unit Testing**: Contracts have been thoroughly tested at a granular level to verify the correctness of individual functions and components.

-- **Integration Testing**: Interactions between different components and external systems have been rigorously tested to ensure seamless functionality.

 - **Security Audits**: Smart contracts have been audited by experts to identify and mitigate vulnerabilities, ensuring the contracts are resilient against potential attacks.